 Bake the muffins as soon as the batter is ready.

-Bake to 425ºF (220ºC) for 5 minutes and then reduce the oven temperature to 375ºF (190ºC).
+Bake at 425ºF (220ºC) for 5 minutes and then reduce the oven temperature to 375ºF (190ºC).
 This initial high oven temperature will help to lift the muffin top quickly.

 Every oven is different, so baking times always have to be taken with a grain of salt.
-Oven thermostats can be wildly off, and that will all affect baking time, so keep an eye on yours.
+Oven thermostats can be wildly off, affecting baking time, so keep an eye on yours.
 The muffins are done when a toothpick inserted in the center comes out clean.